uSarvar/TransportsClassification/README.md

 # TransportsClassification
-Classification model  3 types(airplane, boat, car) of transports.
+Classification model of 3 types(airplane, boat, car) of transports.